The Vineyards

 This site receives special attention in its farming.
 While most of our cuvées are sourced from purchased grapes, Romance is the only parcel of estate Sandhi Chardonnay, planted and lovingly tended to by our dear friend Chris King of Cosecha Farming.

 At just ten miles from the coast, this is harsh, maritime viticulture, and the vines are encouraged not to grow ample fruit but rather coexist with these conditions.
 As a result, yields remain low–locking in deep flavor over the long growing season–and very little wine is made.
-Raj enjoys this naturally small production for more than just wine quality.
-“You definitely feel small lots.
-It’s the connection you have with the grapes.
-You have a complete connection with the wine.”
+This naturally small production is for more than just wine quality.
+It's also about a connection with the grapes - and a complete connection with the wine.

 Explore Romance wines